On This Page

 Bachelor of Arts in Psychology

 With a curriculum designed to adhere to American Psychological Association (APA) Standards, our Bachelor of Arts in Psychology degree program will prepare you for a career in a variety of fields—from human resources and health care to sales, education, and customer service.
-The mission of our BA Program in Psychology degree program is to impart a broad knowledge of psychology and the skills you will need to work with people in diverse settings.
+Our Bachelor’s degree in Psychology program aims to impart a broad knowledge of psychology and the skills you will need to work with people in diverse settings.

 To help you succeed in this academically rigorous program, our social science faculty will provide academic advising and registration completion assistance for all BA in Psychology students accepted to upper-level courses for the program.
 Advisors will be available Monday-Saturday during registration prior to the beginning of each semester.